 Guided by her belief that “Through Organizational Excellence, Together, We Make A Difference,” Alicia integrates neuroscience, authentic appreciation, workplace forgiveness, and organizational trust into every engagement.
 Based in Pawtucket, Rhode Island, she is known for her thoughtful leadership, insightful writing, and unwavering commitment to helping organizations—and the people within them—thrive.

 I attribute my success to perseverance, faith, and a deep commitment to human-centered leadership shaped by both challenge and purpose.
 My journey—from overcoming financial hardship as an immigrant, navigating difficult corporate environments, and transitioning into entrepreneurship—taught me the value of dignity, appreciation, and psychological safety in the workplace.
-These experiences, combined with continuous education and research-driven practice, fuel my mission to help organizations thrive through Organizational Excellence and the 5 Pillars.
+These experiences, combined with an ongoing Doctoral education and research-driven practice, fuel my mission to help organizations thrive through The 5 Pillars of Organizational Excellence.

 The best career advice I’ve received is to never walk the journey alone—seek wise mentors and honor the people who believe in you before the results are visible.
 The guidance and support of leaders like Dr. Michelle D. Clark, Donna Brown Libby, and a nurse who has stood by me since I was 17 taught me that encouragement, integrity, and relationships are just as vital to success as skill and strategy.